 No. Emotional support animals are only intended for in home companionship, whereas service dogs are given unique access to both private and public establishments.

 Yes.
 Having an emotional support animal exempts you from all pet deposits, regardless of whether the facility allow pets or not.
 If a landlord is asking you to put down a deposit for your ESA, he is breaking the law!

 For all patients who choose the "Non-expired combined plan" you will receive your official emotional support animal paper work with no expiration.
 In other words, The Animal Companions paper work will last you as long as you need it; you will never have to comeback and see us, unless you would like to say "hello" If you choose the Travel plan, the letter will be valid only for 1 year.
 If you choose the Housing plan, the letter will be valid only for 1 year.
 If you choose the Combined Plan, the letter will be valid only for 1 year.

 Absolutely!
-Yes, our network of evaluating practitioners are either licensed medical doctors or licensed clinical psychotherapists
+Yes, our network of evaluating practitioners are licensed clinical psychotherapists [LCSW, Psy.D, PhD, LMFT]

 Your ESA letter will be written on the letterhead of the office of the prescribing physician or pscychotherapist!
 It will not come from animalcompanion.com.

 Your landlord or property manager can verify your letter by calling the verification number that is included on the prescribing physician’s letterhead.
 This is the verification phone number of the doctor that issues your prescription, not animalcompanion.com's number.
 Your landlord will simply leave a message with the full name of the patient he is trying to verify and someone will contact them to verify your letter